 The Planets: The Sepher Yetzirah Chapter 4 Verse 7 specifies “Seven planets in the cosmos: Saturn, Jupiter, Mars, Sun, Venus, Mercury, Moon…”

-The Golden Dawn reverses the positions in the above order, except that it makes Beth Mercury and Gimmel The Moon.
-The G.D. attribution of planets on the Paths of The Tree adopts Athanasius Kircher’s 1652 depiction, and is also appropriate to the order of the Tarot Trumps Nos (I) and (II), The Magician and The High Priestess.
-To my mind this does not work well.
-My preference is for a ‘corrected’ G. D. order, so that Beth, Gimmel & Daleth correspond to the Moon, Mercury and Venus, and Kaph, Peh, Resh and Tau to Sol, Mars, Jupiter and Saturn.
-This order has a grain of astronomical validity, in that it reflects the apparent speeds of movement of the objects in the Solar System as seen from Earth, and, except for the Moon and the Sun, it also reflects the average distance of each planet from the earth.
+If one ‘corrects’ the G. D. order, so that Beth, Gimmel & Daleth correspond to the Moon, Mercury and Venus, and Kaph, Peh, Resh and Tau to Sol, Mars, Jupiter and Saturn there is a grain of astronomical validity, in that it reflects the apparent speeds of movement of the visible objects in the Solar System as seen from the Earth against the Zodiac background.
+Not counting the Sun, it also reflects the average distance of each planet from the earth.

 This latter statement may require some explanation: Of the bodies we now term planets, Venus make the closest approach to the Earth, but in the vast scope of its orbit its average distance is greater than that of Mercury, whose average distance makes it the closest object to the Earth in the Solar System, apart from the Sun and Moon.

-4. The Major Arcana.
+8. The Major Arcana.

-5. The Minor Arcana.
+9. The Minor Arcana.

 One can look at the situation in two ways:

-For instance, ‘Path 22’ (in Bain’s numbering, but on the Gnostic Tree) corresponds to Greater Tiphareth, and also to Tiphareth in Yetzirah.
-Thus, besides whichever of the Greater Arcana one has decided upon for Greater Tiphareth (in one of our arrangements it is THE SUN) one would also have the Six of Swords – “Earned Success” (for Tiphareth in Yetzirah), the Ten of Cups – “Perfected Success” (for Malkuth in Briah), and the Ace of Pentacles – “The Root Powers of Earth” (Kether in Assiah).
+For instance, ‘Path 22’ (retaining Bain’s numbering, but on the ‘Gnostic Tree’) corresponds to Greater Tiphareth, and also to Tiphareth in Yetzirah.
+Thus, besides whichever of the Greater Arcana one has decided upon for Greater Tiphareth (in one of our arrangements it is THE SUN (see Fig. 11)) one would also have the Six of Swords – “Earned Success” (for Tiphareth in Yetzirah), the Ten of Cups – “Perfected Success” (for Malkuth in Briah), and the Ace of Pentacles – “The Root Powers of Earth” (Kether in Assiah) – see Fig 12.